 Sheila Washington, founder of the museum dedicated to the Scottsboro Boys, has called for pardons from the state of Alabama for the unpardoned 8 of the 9 men in the group.

-In 1931, the height of the Depression, the 9 black boys, all between the ages of 13 and 19, were travelling by freight train to find work.
+In 1931, the height of the Depression, the 9 black boys, all between the ages of 13 and 19, were traveling by freight train to find work.
 When the train stopped in Paint Rock, a group of white men jumped off the train and accused the black men of attacking them.
 A group of deputized civilians boarded the train to arrest the Scottsboro Boys, and also found two white women on the train who accused the boys of rape.
 The first trial, in Scottsboro, only lasted 4 days and ended in death sentences for all but one of the accused.
 However, the American Communist Party took up the cause and appealed the trial several times.
 Eventually, many of the witnesses, including one of the victims, recanted their story.

 The case inspired two US Supreme Court decisions later, one that criminal defendants are entitled to effective counsel, and a second saying that black people could not be excluded from criminal justice.